 They reach an height of 30 to 90 cm (1 to 3 feet tall), making them useful in garden borders.

 The Nomocharis genus consists of seven species.
 These may have white, pink, or purple flowers that resemble flattish lilies.
 The plant blooms in the middle of summer.

 Nomocharis aperta picture by dracobotanicus.

-It is probably easiest to grow Nomocharis from bulbs; these should be burried about 8 to 10 cm deep, and spaced from 12 cm (small Nomocharis species) to 40 cm (large Nomocharis varieties) apart in the spring.
+It is probably easiest to grow Nomocharis from bulbs; these should be burried about 8 to 10 cm (3 to 4 inches) deep, and spaced from 12 cm (5 inches; small Nomocharis species) to 40 cm (16 inches; large Nomocharis varieties) apart.
+Plant in the spring.

 They can grow in either a sunny or partially shaded part of the garden.
 The soil should be well drained yet moist.
 Nomocharis prefers to grow in an acidic and deep soil.

 If growing Nomocharis from seed, then sow the seed in the autumn into flats and lightly cover with soil.
 The flat should then be sunk into a shaded area of the garden and covered in glass.